danieluhl/astro-blog/src/content/blog/new-keyboard-strategy.md

 2. The top two rows are completely optional, everything I use should be elsewhere
 3. Never get stuck: have all modifies available on the base layer so in a pinch you can contort hands to hit the necessary keys
-4. One way is better than several options
+4. One way is usually better than several options, but don't fear contextual duplication (e.g. math operations on the number layer and symbols layer)
-5. It's perfectly fine to leave as many keys blank as you like!
+5. Don't feel the need to use every key, you can leave things blank for a few months and fill in what makes sense later
-6. Don't stray from standard querty too far, I still want to be useful on my laptop
+6. Don't stray from standard querty too far if you still want to be useful on a regular keyboard
-7. Scrolling on the right hand (left hand modifier), indexing directly on the left (e.g. tabs, arc spaces, applications, etc.)

 You'll note I don't entirely stick to these principles but thinking though them helped me get to a point where I can start to practice and refine over time.
 After two days with the glove80 I'm back